 The “Why DR Associates?” page on this website will point you to all the major providers so you can easily compare cost-plus rates.

-Yes, because you can use your plan to “top-up” your other health coverage.
-Any eligible health and dental expenses not covered by your traditional premium-based insured health plan are eligible for claim under your PHSP/HSA plan.
+Absolutely, because you can use your PHSP/HSA plan to “top-up” your other health coverage.
+Any eligible health and dental expenses not covered by your traditional premium-based health insurance are eligible for claim under your PHSP/HSA plan.
 For example, if your spouse has an employer-sponsored insurance health benefits plan, just submit any ineligible amounts from that plan to your DR Associates plan.
 Simply submit a copy of the insurance company's "Explanation of Benefits" statement received from your other plan in place of the receipt(s) you would normally send to DR Associates.
-Insurance premiums from other benefit plans such as travel medical insurance, health or dental benefit premiums, and catastrophic (disability or accidental death and dismemberment) insurance are also eligible for reimbursement through a PHSP/HSA plan.
+Health Insurance premiums from other benefit plans such as travel medical insurance, health or dental benefit premiums, and catastrophic (disability or accidental death and dismemberment) insurance are also eligible for reimbursement through a PHSP/HSA plan.
 We've even seen businesses down-size their premium-based health insurance in favour of self-funding health expenses through a PHSP/HSA plan.

 Families typically spend between $1,500-$3,000 on health and dental services per year.
 For an individual with a 30% marginal tax rate this would mean a savings of $450-$900 per year compared to using after-tax dollars to pay for the same services.

 Your savings will depend on the many factors that make up your marginal tax rate; how much you spend in a year, and your province of residence.
-Ask your tax advisor about a PHSP plan, and start to save money!
+Ask your tax advisor about a PHSP plan, and start to save your money!

 • Tax Efficiency – Make your personal health and dental expenses 100% deductible by your business and tax-free to your employees, thereby reducing both party's taxes.